 Blogs can let potential customers know more about a startup.
 Plus, startups can use their blogs as content marketing powerhouses.
 Everyone wins!

-One of the best tips we can give you for blogging is to be patient and consistent.
+One of the best tips we can give you for this startup marketing strategy is to be patient and consistent.

 It typically takes at least a few months for a blog to start really kicking off.
 The best way to spend those few months is to be consistent and get lots of content ready for your eager target audience.